Industry Talks: OFW – Meet our interview panel and read what they have to say about being an OFW (Overseas Filipino Worker)

 Rocel: Connect with people and involve yourself in the community

-6. How do the locals treat you?
+6. As an OFW, how do the locals treat you?
 What are the common traits of the locals there?

 Rocel: The Conroe locals are friendly.
 The community hosts great events and makes everyone feel at home.